3 years full-time (plus optional placement year)

 Examples of these modules may include:

-In your final year, you will study further compulsory modules and 'scenarios' covering 'core subjects' from across the Foundation Stream.
+In your final year, you will study one or two ‘Advanced PBL’ modules covering 'core subjects' from across the Foundation Stream.

-You will have a choice of two further options from the Law & Society and Clinical Streams.
-Examples of these modules may include:
+You will have a choice of either taking one further ‘Advanced PBL’ module and two options from the Law & Society and Clinical Streams, or three options.
+An example of an Advanced PBL Case Study module is Corporate Commercial.

 You'll also complete a Dissertation (extended research project) during your final year.